-The percentage of all students in grades 1-4 at Pine Island Elementary who earn an achievement level of "low risk" or college pathway" on the Reading FastBridge Assessment will increase from 72.8% in September 2017 to 74.6% in May 2018.
+The percentage of all students in grades 1-4 enrolled at Pine Island Elementary who earn an achievement level of "low risk" or "college pathway" on the FastBridge aMath Assessment will increase from 74.6% in fall 2018 to 76.0% in spring 2019.

-- Implemented PRESS as a literacy improvement initiative. - Expanded Americorp reading specialists to two. - Initiated (2017) ADSIS (Math focus) to provide interventions at the elementary. - Continuation of Title I to provide targeted interventions based on individual student needs. - Professional learning communities follow a student-focused structure to ensure students are proficient with grade-level standards. - Instructional coach assists with research interventions. - Building-level problem solving team reviews student needs and intervention success. - District has an approved dyslexic screening tool in place (Fastbridge).
+- Implemented PRESS as a literacy improvement initiative. - Approval is in place for two Americorp reading specialists. - Initiated (2017) ADSIS (Math focus) to provide interventions at the elementary. - Continuation of Title I to provide targeted interventions based on individual student needs. - Professional learning communities follow a student-focused structure to ensure students are proficient with grade-level standards. - Instructional coach assists with research interventions. - Building-level problem solving team reviews student needs and intervention success. - District has an approved dyslexic screening tool in place (Fastbridge).